jpuli/pqvp/README.md

 ![QualApps, Inc.](https://github.com/jpuli/pqvp/blob/master/QualApps%2C%20Inc.png)

 ## QualApps’ ADPQ Submission
 QualApps is thankful for the opportunity to submit a rsponse to RFI# CDT–PQVP–0118.
 In a short timeframe, QualApps mobilized a multi-disciplinary team to review this RFI and rapidly respond.
-We are pleased with the outcome and hope that the Department of Technollogy is equally pleased with our Working Prototype and Technical Approach.
+We are pleased with the outcome and hope that the Department of Technology is equally pleased with our Working Prototype and Technical Approach.

 ## [Link to DAAS  Web Application ](http://daas.qualapps.com/)

 This application is fully responsive and complies with ADA guidelines.
-It is best viewed in Chrome or FireFox, but will function in Edge or IE. We created three users, each with a different role: Janepublic (Viewer), Johnappleseed (Approver), and SaraJaneSmith (Creator).
-To review this web-application and evaluate the functionlity, use the following credentials:
+It is best viewed in Chrome or FireFox, but will function in Edge or IE. We created three users, each with a different role: Jessica (Admin), Harvey (Creator), and Mike (Viewer).
+To review this web-application and evaluate the functionlity, use any of these personas.

-**Username: Johnappleseed**

-**Password: Appleseed**

 ## Managing Product Development
 Link to JIRA: https://qualappsinc.atlassian.net/secure/RapidBoard.jspa?rapidView=1